grommet/grommet/src/js/components/RadioButton/README.md

 **radioButton.check.background.color**

 The background color of the checked icon in the RadioButton.
-Expects `string`.
+Expects `string | { dark: string, light: string }`.

 Defaults to